zhangyuanxun/dstm/README.md

 ## Getting Started
 ### Data Collecting
 In the data collecting stage, we collect three types of the dataset: a) papers,  we collect papers from specific scientific domains.
-In current project, we collect papers from two domains: bioinformatics, neuroscience; b) tools, we collect types of tools; c) datasets, we collect types of datasets.
+In the current project, we collect papers from two domains: bioinformatics, neuroscience; b) tools, we collect types of tools; c) datasets, we collect types of datasets.
 To collect papers, we provide scripts to automatically collect papers from websites; to collect tools or datasets, we need some domain knowledge to collect relevant datasets manually.

 (Note, we have already collected the relevant dataset. it is not necessary to run the data collecting scripts unless you want to collect new dataset from new domain).